A Quest for Knowledge: Proofs

-Whenever $X>4q$, value is only generated on a subset of points in the area.
-As the variance is a symmetric quadratic function with $X/2$ as midpoint, there is a symmetric area centered around $X/2$ which has a variance exceeding $q$.
-The points with variance equal to $q$ are given by $\overline{d}_{1,2}= \frac{X}{2} \pm \frac{1}{2}\sqrt{X}\sqrt{X-4q}$.
-On all such points the decision makers losses are limited to $0$.
+Note that whenever $X\leq4q$, $d(X-d)/X\leq q$.
+Hence, we can directly compute the value of any area with length $X\leq 4q$ as $v(X)=X-X^2/(6q)$.
+Whenever $X>4q$, a positive value is generated only on a subset of points in the area.
+As the variance is a symmetric quadratic function with midpoint $X/2$, there is a symmetric area around $X/2$ which has a variance exceeding $q$.
+On those points, the decision-maker's losses are limited to zero.
+The points with variance equal to $q$ are $\overline{d}_{1,2}= X/2 \pm 1/2\sqrt{X}\sqrt{X-4q}$.
 Hence, the value of an area with $X>4q$ is (due to symmetry)

-If knowledge expands beyond the frontier, a new area is created and no area is replaced.
-The value created is thus
+If knowledge expands, a new area is created and no area is replaced.
+The value created is

 If a knowledge point is added inside an area with length $X$ with distance $d$ to the closest existing knowledge, it generates two new areas with length $d$ and $X-d$ that replace the old area with length $X$.
-The total value of the two intervals new is
+The total value of the two new intervals is